mattermost/docs/source/developer/fx-guidelines.rst

 Tooltips text can be title case or sentence case.

-- Tooltips will be title case if the tooltip is a noun, e.g. Pinned Posts, or Flagged Posts.
+- Tooltips should be title case if the tooltip is a noun, e.g. "Pinned Posts", or "Flagged Posts".
 - Tooltips should be sentence case if they are declaring an action, e.g. "Flag for follow up", or "Create new private channel".

 |